This post is the follow up of vim adventures I.

 - To git in vim: fugitive

-Some day, when you have reached a milestone of mastery, you might ditch most of your plugins.
+Some day, you might ditch most of those plugins.
 But for now, take your time and allow the plugins to assist you in hiking the steep learning curve.
 Chances are, Vim will eventually become the only editor you’ll ever need.

 A few more tips for the road

-- If after a week or two you still can’t break the habit of using the arrows to move around in a file, you can disable them by pasting the below code into your vimrc
+- If after a week or two you still can’t break the habit of using the arrows to move around in a file, you can try disabling them by pasting the below code into your vimrc.
+I’ve removed this since but it worked for me at the time.

 noremap <Up> <NOP> noremap <Down> <NOP> noremap <Left> <NOP> noremap <Right> <NOP>